FAQ

 24. How to achieve single-side automatic routing?

 26. I've created an internal plane layer and connected it to a certain net.
-But when I launch check net connectivity after completing routing, it says that this net is not connected.
+But when I check net connectivity after routing, it says that this net is not connected.
 What's wrong?

 27. What is the difference between static and trace vias?

-29. How to select trace or via under component for editing?
+29. How to select a trace or via under a component for editing?

 30. How to select one of several intersecting objects (component, shape, etc.)?